LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_06_Password_Best_Practices.md

 Also, you should never send your passwords over insecure channels.
 Don't email passwords to people, don't send them over IM, or Slack.
 If we need to share an initial password for you to login to a tool for the first time, we share it using a dedicated tool specifically designed for password management.
 If you ever accidentally post your password to somewhere that's not secure, you should consider it compromised and change it as soon as possible.

 And finally, we will _never_ ask you for your password, under any circumstances.
-It should be a giant red flag if anyone at PagerDuty ever asks for your password.
+It should be a giant red flag if anyone at LiveIntent ever asks for your password.
 Never give it out.

 ---